vmware/container-service-extension/docs/CSE_UI_PLUGIN.md

 ---
 layout: default
-title: CSE UI Plugin for vCD
+title: CSE UI Plugin for VCD
 ---
-# CSE UI plugin for vCD
+# CSE UI plugin for VCD

 ## Overview
-Along with CSE 2.6.0, we are releasing CSE UI plugin for vCD.
-Using this plugin, CSE users would be able to interact with CSE Kubernetes clusters directly from vCD UI.
+Along with CSE 2.6.0, we are releasing CSE UI plugin for VCD.
+Using this plugin, CSE users would be able to interact with CSE Kubernetes clusters directly from VCD UI.

 ## Getting the plugin
 The plugin binary can be downloaded from [here](https://github.com/vmware/container-service-extension/raw/master/cse_ui/1.0.0/container-ui-plugin.zip).